-Based on the criteria of the Governmental Accounting Standards Board Statement No. 61, there are no other state agencies, boards or commissions, or other organizations required to be combined with the System, however, the System is a pension trust fund of the State of Illinois financial reporting entity, and is to be combined and included in the State of Illinois' comprehensive annual financial report.
+Based on the criteria of the Governmental Accounting Standards Board Statement No. 61, there are no other state agencies, boards or commissions, or other organizations required to be combined with the System.
+However, the System is a pension trust fund of the State of Illinois financial reporting entity, and is to be combined and included in the State of Illinois' comprehensive annual financial report.

-Pursuant to federal tax law and regulations governing the administration of public employee pension plans, the System has established a separate fund for the sole purpose of paying benefits in accordance with Section 415 of the Internal Revenue Code.
-The receipts and disbursements from the fund for fiscal year 2016 was less than \$81,000.
-Due to the immaterial nature of the separate fund, these receipts and disbursements have been included in the System's financial statements.
+Pursuant to federal tax laws and regulations governing the administration of public employee pension plans, the System has established a separate fund for the sole purpose of disbursing benefits in accordance with Section 415 of the Internal Revenue Code.
+For fiscal year 2016, receipts were approximately \$561,500 and disbursements were approximately \$468,000.
+Due to the immaterial nature of the separate fund, these receipts and disbursements have been included in the financial statements of the System.

-At June 30, 2016, the System membership consisted of:
+At June 30, 2016 participation levels in the System were as follows: